Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ## Why a new query language?

+The need for a query language arose from our experience of previous Digital Forensic and Incident Response (DFIR) frameworks.
 Endpoint analysis tools must be flexible enough to adapt to new indicators of compromise (IOCs) and protect against new threats.
 While it is always possible to develop new capability in code, it's not always easy or quick to deploy a new version.